Brymmobaggins/stats-preview-cards-component/README.md

 ## Acknowledgments

-I would like to give credit to [Guillaume Fontorbe](https://www.frontendmentor.io/profile/GuillaumeFontorbe) with the help and inspiration from his solution and fellow [Slack community](https://www.frontendmentor.io/slack).
+I would like to give credit to [Guillaume Fontorbe](https://www.frontendmentor.io/profile/GuillaumeFontorbe) and [brasspetals](https://www.frontendmentor.io/profile/brasspetals) with the help and inspiration from his solution and fellow [Slack community](https://www.frontendmentor.io/slack).
 I would say you guys are the best.